HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 Michel de Montaigne’s life and the sixteenth century

 This is the companion timeline to our short biography of Michel de Montaigne, On Montaigne.
-Events in grey are provided for context.
+Some events unrelated to Montaigne are provided for context.

 1495